PowerCommands/PowerCommands2022/README.md

 # PowerCommands2022
-You could se PowerCommands as an easy Create your CLI applikation starter kit.
-It is a structured framework for creating your own customized command prompt to perform simple or advanced task with the full control from your command environment.
+You could see PowerCommands as an your CLI applikation starter kit.
+It is a structured framework for creating your own customized command prompt to perform tasks with the full control from your command environment.
 That means no time-consuming hassling with a GUI, try catch block, validate your input, you do not need to write a zilion test classes either.
 Just concentrate on the code, create your commands and run the Console applikation.

 [Follow progress on twitter](https://twitter.com/PowerCommands) <img src="https://github.com/PowerCommands/PowerCommands2022/blob/main/Docs/images/Twitter.png?raw=true" alt="drawing" width="20"/>